OpenEducationAnalytics/OEA-Gh-Pages/_posts/2022-05-31-oea-monthly-newsletter.md

 During the last Australia OEA Community call, Rohan Kumar, CVP of Data and AI, Azure gave an overview of the data and AI product announcements in May.

 ##### Plans for June/July
-- Expansion to Africa: training sessions for the African Institute of Mathematical Sciences and use case exploration for the Ministry of Education in Rwanda
+- Expansion to Africa: training sessions for the African Institute of Mathematical Sciences and use case exploration for the Ministry of Education in Africa
 - Publishing of Canvas module and Digital Equity package
 - Global OEA community call in June